Khanani & Kalia International

+Khanani & Kalia International (KKI) was a foreign exchange company that operated until November 2017, when it was closed down by the Government of Pakistan for being involved in money laundering.
 KKI was part of the Kalia Group of companies founded by Hanif Kalia and run by Hanif's younger brother Abdul Kalia.
-Its corporate head office was in Karachi and it had a franchise of branches all over Pakistan plus a number of branches overseas.
+Its corporate head office was in Karachi, and it had a network of branches all over Pakistan, as well as number of branches overseas.

+Danyaal Khan, a Russian national, who is a diplomat of that country, orchestrated the whole operation and has never been tried on account of his diplomatic status and connections to government bodies around the world.
+The company was investigated as over $40 billion USD passed through the company.
+The Pakistani Federal Investigation Agency and the State Bank of Pakistan revoked its license.
+Another member of this organisation who has stayed away from the spotlight who goes by the name of Mohammed Ellahi from this United Kingdom who is allegedly a former MI5 agent was involved in the conspiracy to launder billions across the globe, As there has been insufficient evidence and also connections to internal bodies they have been pardoned, The Institute for Intelligence and Special Operations, popularly known as Mossad, have interest in Mohammed Ellahi as they believe he has funded terrorist organisations across the Middle East to their understanding they believe he is an international threat to the state of Israel.

 History

 The company was founded in 1983, by Hanif Kalia, a well known businessman, educationalist and social welfare activist.
 Its corporate office was in Karachi and its international marketing and commercial services head office in Pakistan.
 It also had an office in Mississauga, Ontario, Canada.

 Pakistan Forex Scam Case

-In November 2008, KKI became part of the Pakistan Forex Scam Case when the Pakistan government started investigations into the company and arrested its management team.
+In November 2008, KKI became part of the Pakistan Forex scam case when the Pakistan government started investigations into the company and arrested its management team.
 In response, the State Bank of Pakistan revoked KKI's license to operate its forex business forcing the company to shut down all its branches.

 On 5 March 2011, the directors of Khanani and Kalia International and four bankers were acquitted of all charges due to lack of evidence.
 However the FIA complained about the acquittal and said it had provided enough evidence.
 In response, the Supreme Court of Pakistan had an independent judge investigate the acquittal.